StewartLynch/MyWorkouts/README.md

 # MyWorkouts - Calendar Tally Video

-## Development Branch
+## Completed Source code

 ![mac128](Images/mac128.png)

-This is the development branch for the Calendar Tally Video.
-Code here may be incomplete or incorrect.
+This is the completed source code for the video.

-DO NOT CLONE

 If you want to support my work, you can - </br>